How to Get Cheaper Car Insurance

 Sometimes in life cheaper is better — if you don’t care about how long an item might last because you’re only using it for a short time anyway, or you don’t care if that tomato was grown organically, or that adorable dog from the pound only cost $75 instead of thousands for the pedigreed version from a breeder.

 Other times, cheaper is not better.
 We’d argue car insurance is probably not the optimal place to cheap out.
-If you don’t have any expensive assets — you drive an inexpensive car and you don’t own a home — you probably don’t need “full coverage” insurance (that doesn’t exist by the way).
+If you don’t have any expensive assets — you drive an inexpensive car and you don’t own a home — you probably don’t need “full coverage” insurance ( that doesn’t exist by the way ).

 At the end of the day, when you get in an accident that costs more than your insurance policy pays out, you pay the difference.
 If your bodily injury damages are way higher than your policy limit — not hard to imagine with healthcare costs being what they are — the other party can sue you for all you’re worth.

 Rather than try to figure out the secret sauce yourself, let Coverage Cat do all the legwork for you.
-We’ll find your perfect insurance, and we’ll tell you what it is whether we can sell it to you or not.
+We’ll find your perfect insurance , and we’ll tell you what it is whether we can sell it to you or not.

 How to save time when shopping for cheap car insurance

+The bottom line is that only your final quote really matters, not all of the specific factors which contribute to it.
+1. Don’t read every article about what every insurance company charges every type of driver.
+You won’t optimize your own car insurance cost this way.
+2. Don’t fret about factors you can’t control.
+3. Get multiple quotes.
+Even (especially) from companies you’re not familiar with.
 4. Use Coverage Cat — we do all the work for you.
 One questionnaire, personally optimized insurance, and you’re done.
 We send you an email with our best policy recommendations across multiple insurance companies.
 You are not locked into the policy we recommend and we can modify it after we’ve generated your quote.

 When to shop for cheaper car insurance

 One of the most little known facts about car insurance is that you are not stuck with it for a whole year after you enroll in a new policy.
-You should recheck your car insurance rates every year, but there are other times to consider shopping around, too.
+You should recheck your car insurance rates every year, but there are other times to consider shopping around, too. - You're no longer considered a good driver

-Coverage Cat shops for your insurance for you.
-We search across dozens of major insurers, and use data science to compare millions of real quotes, to find the best combination of policies, coverage, and price for your personal financial situation.
+Coverage Cat shops for you.
+We search across dozens of major insurers and use data science to compare millions of real quotes.
+The result?
+The best combination of policies, coverage, and price for your personal financial situation.

 Our promise:

-• You will not receive any phone calls from us or any other insurance companies
+• No unsolicited calls from us or other insurance agents